kris-brown/cql_data_integration/README.md

              FK('l', 'Library', id = True)])
 ```

-Lastly, we combine assemble the entities into a `Schema` object.
+Lastly, we assemble the entities into a `Schema` object.

 ```python
 from cdi import Schema